-Prior to the 5.3.1 Release the ability to have images purged was limited to temporal databases.
-The addition of the Retention/Purge Policy functionality included in 5.3.1 allows assets to be purged from Master, Temporal and/or Permanent databases.
+Prior to version 5.3.1, the ability to have images purged was limited to temporal databases.
+The addition of the Retention/Purge Policy functionality included in version 5.3.1 allows assets to be purged from Master, Temporal or Permanent databases.

-Retention/Purge Policies provide an enhanced pruner capability that allows for Policies to be assigned to individual DICOM Databases.
-These policies are responsible for the purging of data based on specified criteria.
-Policies are created/updated within the Local DICOM Database Properties configuration.
+Retention/Purge Policies provide an enhanced pruner capability that allows for policies to be assigned to individual DICOM Databases.
+These policies are responsible for the deletion of data based on specified criteria.
+Policies are created or updated within the Local DICOM Database Properties configuration.